J.B. Rhine

 About the Book

-During the 1930s a new approach to exploring the boundaries of human consciousness emerged at Duke University with professor J. B. Rhine’s experimental research on extra-sensory perception, or ESP.
-His findings on telepathy, clairvoyance, precognition, and psychokinesis challenged conventional views that such abilities do not exist.
-Rhine’s findings and his first popular book, New Frontiers of the Mind, ignited excitement and controversy—not only among scientists but in the public at large.
+During the 1930s a new approach to exploring human consciousness began at Duke University with Professor J. B. Rhine’s experimental research on extra-sensory perception, or ESP.
+His findings on telepathy, clairvoyance, precognition and psychokinesis challenged conventional disbelief.
+Rhine’s findings and his first popular book, New Frontiers of the Mind, ignited excitement and controversy—among not only scientists but the public at large.

-This selection of Rhine’s letters chronicle his efforts to find reliable evidence of psychic ability, from the séance room to psychic animals and finally to a university research laboratory, where his team could better control the variables and measure the results.
-Covering the years 1923–1939, they reveal a gripping story of groundbreaking research, told in the words of the main player as he worked with his team, subjects, critics, and supporters alike.
+Covering the years 1923–1939, they reveal a gripping story of groundbreaking research, told in the words of the main player as he worked with his team, subjects, critics and supporters alike.

 About the Author(s)